 Where to Start with Math

-Alt Text for Images of Equations
+Avoid Images of Equations

-Use Authoring Software
+New Content: Use Authoring Software

 Use Canvas Equation Editor

-Convert Images to MathML
+Existing PDFs: Convert to MathML

 If you don’t need to convert a lot of images at once, you can use a snapshot tool to capture one equation at a time.